aws-cloudformation/aws-cloudformation-templates/aws/services/CloudFormation/MacrosExamples/PyPlate/README.md

 ## Basic Usage

-Place python code as a literal bock anywhere in your template, the literal block will be replaced with the contents of the `output` variable defined in your code.
+Place python code as a literal block anywhere in your template, the literal block will be replaced with the contents of the `output` variable defined in your code.
 There are several variables available to your code:

 params: dict containing the contents of the templateParameterValues